What Is the FERS Minimum Retirement Age?

 Why 57 is the golden age for many federal employees

-The Federal Employees Retirement System (FERS) has a minimum retirement age (MRA) that is less than 65.
-This minimum retirement age establishes the youngest age at which a federal employee can retire.
+The Federal Employees Retirement System (FERS) has a minimum retirement age that is less than 65.
+This minimum retirement age establishes the youngest age at which a federal employee can retire if they have enough years of service.
 The exact age can vary by the year of an employee's birth.

 Minimum Retirement Age